 Representative for California's 16th congressional district

-- 5/14/1974--Introduced.Provides that upon the adoption of this resolution it shall be in order to move that the House resolve itself into the Committee of the Whole House on the State ...
+5/14/1974--Introduced.Provides that upon the adoption of this resolution it shall be in order to move that the House resolve itself into the Committee of the Whole House on the State ...
+Read more >

-The “H.Res.” in “H.Res.
-1100” means this is a House simple resolution in the United States Congress.
+This is a House simple resolution in the United States Congress (indicated by the “H.Res.” in “H.Res.
+1100”).
 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 The committee chair determines whether a resolution will move past the committee stage.

 There have been no roll call votes related to this resolution.

 Click a format for a citation suggestion:

 Civic Impulse.
 (2015).
 H.Res.
 1100 — 93rd Congress: Resolution providing for the consideration of H.R.
 12000..
 Retrieved from https://www.govtrack.us/congress/bills/93/hres1100